zjian107-su/NABI-IO/README.md

 - 0625 TODO
   - [] Test CSS modules and Typography.js
 - 0629 Added first-ownership post and reorder possts in logic order
+- 0702 Finsihed all the first set of posts

 ## Useful Links or Commands for Dev